Anthony Garcia (serial killer): Early life and medical employment

 It was Garcia's "erratic behavior" that resulted in his termination within the year.
 He first caused a major incident when he placed an autopsied body facedown overnight, which "markedly distorted the face," resulting in a formal complaint to the university by a funeral director.
 Dr. Roger Brumback, Chair of the Pathology Department, wanted to terminate Garcia from the program, but the university was advised that its employment practices required placing Garcia on probation.
 Even though Garcia knew he was under review, he then called the wife of Dr. Hisham Hashish, a second-year resident, whom he had previously harassed and who was off taking a critical exam, telling her that the "pathology department" insisted her husband interrupt it to return and attend a mandatory meeting.
 The department was immediately notified of the call by both Dr. Hashish and his wife, and subsequent investigation uncovered personnel who had overheard Garcia plotting the call to derail Hashish's exam opportunity with another resident, Bryan Nguyen.
 Nguyen admitted he did nothing to stop Garcia, who was convinced that Hashish had previously used exams as an excuse to take time off, and was "very upset that he had left work for him to do."
-Despite Garcia's denials, both residents were immediately terminated on May 22, 2001 by Brumback and Hunter.
+Despite Garcia's denials, both residents were immediately terminated on May 22, 2001, by Brumback and Hunter.
 Both were given the option to resign, but Garcia refused this and immediately filed an appeal.
 The appeal panel upheld his termination, stating the call to Hashish's home "represents unwarranted and unacceptable harassment and, as such, represents unethical conduct that damages and undermines the pathology program."

 Despite his not having resigned, Hunter attempted to get Garcia another residency spot, even writing him a brief recommendation.
 Garcia moved on to the University of Illinois Chicago (UIC), where he worked from 2001 to 2003.
 He later told authorities that he left due to poor health, migraine headaches, and depression, moving back to his parents' home in Walnut, California.

-Garcia was then hired by Dr. Anita Kablinger, then director of a psychiatry residency program at LSU Health Sciences Center Shreveport in Shreveport, Louisiana in July of 2007.
+Garcia was then hired by Dr. Anita Kablinger, then director of a psychiatry residency program at LSU Health Sciences Center Shreveport in Shreveport, Louisiana in July 2007.
 He remained there until early 2008, when the State Board of Medical Examiners informed him that he might not qualify for a medical license, due to the fact he had not reported his failure to finish the pathology programs at Creighton or UIC.
 They also notified Kablinger, who had concerns about his performance early on.
-She terminated him on February 27, 2008 for not revealing the disciplinary action taken against him at Creighton, which Dr. Hunter had verified, as well as the reasons for his termination.
+She terminated him on February 27, 2008, for not revealing the disciplinary action taken against him at Creighton, which Dr. Hunter had verified, as well as the reasons for his termination.
 Garcia told her he was fired because his former bosses at Creighton were "racist against him."

 Garcia left the next day.
 Two weeks later, Thomas Hunter, the eleven-year-old son of Dr. William Hunter, and Shirlee Sherman were murdered in the Hunters' home.